MelloSec/IPSee/README.md

 Simple IP Lookup with Reputation and Optional Url Scan.
 Has a Get-MyIp function.

-Requires a free Neutrino API key for the BlockList and Url lookups.
+Requires a free Neutrino API key for optional BlockList and detailed lookups.

 Could use a sketchier IP: